Search Jobs

 • Ask clarifying questions

 Similar to working on real projects, we usually have questions before we start.
 We are here to help explain any ambiguities.
-Please use us as a resource and ask us clarifying questions.
+Please use your Netflix interviewer as a resource and ask clarifying questions.

 • Think out loud